Duke-W91/Caco2_prediction/README.md

 We collected experimental values of Caco-2 permeability from three publicly available datasets, resulting in 7861 compounds being included in this research.
 After data curation, a total of 5654 compounds with structural diversity were obtained.

-We additionally collected 271 compounds reported in 2022 and 2023 from the ChEMBL database as the external set (please see the jupyter notebook contained in the folder).
+We additionally collected 271 compounds reported in 2022 and 2023 from the ChEMBL database as the external set (see the jupyter notebook contained in the folder).

 In **curated_caco2_data folder**,  the results of the MMP analysis were also included.